 Noelia our winner:

-The winner of the semiautomatic defibrillator was Noelia, who came to pick up the defibrillator this week.
+The winner of the semi-automatic defibrillator has been Noelia who has come to pick up the defibrillator this week.
 As soon as we asked Noelia where she wanted to donate the defibrillator, she did not doubt it for a second, she told me at my daughter's school !!!

 Noelia on the left, our partner Maria on the right.

-Thanks to Noelia a school in Madrid will be Cardioprotected in the coming weeks with a defibrillator and its teachers trained to use it!
-Thank you very much for following us and disseminating our Lifesaving Project that aims to achieve public access to defibrillation and develop measures for cardioprotection that contribute to reducing cardiovascular diseases and deaths due to sudden cardiac arrest.
+Thanks to Noelia, a school in Madrid will be Cardioprotected in the coming weeks with a defibrillator and its teachers trained for its use!
+Thank you very much for following us and spreading our Lifeguard Project that aims to achieve public access to defibrillation and develop measures for cardioprotection, which contribute to reducing cardiovascular diseases and deaths from sudden cardiac arrest.

 Happy weekend Lifeguard!

 1 DR Neuspiel, LH Kuller.
 Sudden and unexpected natural death in childhood and adolescence.JAMA, 254 (1985), pp. 1321-1325 Medline

 2. W. Shen, WD Edwards, SC Hammill, KR Bailey, DJ Ballard, BJ Gersh.
 Sudden unxpected nontraumatic death in 54 young adults; A 30-year population-based study.
 Am J Cardiol, 76 (1995), pp. 148-152 Medline